ldhertert/harness-cli/README.md

   MANIFEST  A template manifest in either YAML or JSON format.
 Can be a local file or URL.

 OPTIONS
-  -v, --var=var
+  -s, --silent                         Supress stdout logging -v, --var=var

-  --accountId=accountId      (required) The Harness Account Id --gitPassword=gitPassword  Password to use for git authentication --gitUsername=gitUsername  Username to use for git authentication --managerUrl=managerUrl    [default: https://app.harness.io] The Harness Manager URL --password=password        (required) The Harness API Key --username=username        (required) The Harness API Key
+  --harnessAccountId=harnessAccountId  The Harness Account Id.
+Can also be set via HARNESS_ACCOUNT environment
+                                       variable.

+  --harnessApiKey=harnessApiKey        The Harness API Key.
+Can also be set via HARNESS_API_KEY environment variable.

+  --managerUrl=managerUrl              [default: https://app.harness.io] The Harness Manager URL.
+Can also be set via
+                                       HARNESS_MANAGER_URL environment variable
 ```

 _See code: [src/commands/template/exec.ts](https://github.com/ldhertert/harness-cli/blob/v0.9.4/src/commands/template/exec.ts)_